aliiedrees/chip8-tui-debugger/README.md

 * **UI Library:** Ncurses (Terminal User Interface)
 * **Platform:** Linux (Mint/Debian)

+## 🌟 Unique Features (Planned)
+This project goes beyond standard emulation by integrating advanced debugging tools directly into the terminal:

+* ** Time Travel Debugging (Reverse Step):**
+    * Utilizes a **Circular Buffer** data structure to store the last 600 CPU states.
+    * Allows the user to "rewind" execution frame-by-frame to catch elusive bugs.
+* ** Execution Heatmap:**
+    * Visualizes "hot" code paths in memory using color-coded overlays.
+    * Identifies performance bottlenecks and dead code in real-time.
+* ** Live Hex Injector:**
+    * Allows direct modification of RAM contents while the emulator is running.
+    * Useful for dynamic patching and testing memory exploits.

 ##  Development Roadmap
 This project is being architected in parallel with my **Computer Engineering** coursework (Digital Systems & RISC-V Architecture / Intro to Systems Programming).